 - Available Page File

-When you click the “Optimize Now” button, the memory optimization process starts and within minutes, Windows 10 RAM optimization takes place freeing up unused memory resources thus making maximum space available for other programs to load and launch.
-This, memory optimization, takes care of unresponsive applications and programs currently running.
+The memory optimization process starts when you click the “Optimize Now” button.
+Within minutes, Windows 10 RAM optimization takes place, freeing up unused memory resources, thus making maximum space available for other programs to load and launch.
+This memory optimization takes care of unresponsive applications and programs currently running.

 The left panel shows two setting options for Memory Optimizer: